The first two k-invariants of Top/O

 is a bijection if $\dim(M) \leq 8$, and a surjection if $\dim(M) = 9$.
 Since the map

 agrees under this bijection with projection to $[M,K(\bb{Z}/2,3)]$, it is surjective if dimension $\dim(M) \leq 9$.
 Through smoothing theory, this yields a rephrasing of \cite[Corollary 6.3]{MoritaSmooth}, \emph{``smoothability of 8 and 9 PL manifolds is topologically invariant''}, which means that if two PL-manifolds $M_\alpha$ and $M_\beta$ are homeomorphic then $M_\alpha$ admits a compatible smooth structure if and only if $M_\beta$ does. \item On the other hand \cite[Theorem 6.1]{MoritaSmooth} says that there are smooth manifolds of dimension $\geq 22$ with a PL-structure on their underlying topological manifolds that does not admit a compatible smooth structure.
 In fact, Morita's proof uses that the 10-skeleton of this $22$-dimensional manifold can not be smoothed.
-Applying the above reasoning, this implies that the next $k$-invariant of $\Top/\OO$ must be non-zero. \item This is related to \cite[Remark 1.12]{BustamanteTshishiku}, which asks whether the map $[M,\Top/\OO] \to [M,\Top/\PL]$ admits a splitting when $\dim(M) = 7$; it does because \eqref{eqn:maps} is not just surjective but even split surjective when $\dim(M) \leq 8$.
-This may help in removing the restriction in \cite[Theorem 1.2]{BustamanteTshishiku} that the order of $G$ must be odd. \end{itemize} \end{remark*}
+Applying the above reasoning, this implies that the next $k$-invariant of $\Top/\OO$ must be non-zero. \item \cref{athm:main} is used in \cite[Addendum 1.2]{BustamanteTshishiku}, which concerns the classification of free, orientation-preserving actions of finite groups on 7-dimensional aspherical space forms.
+Indeed, a question in the previous version of this paper inspired us to prove \cref{athm:main}. \end{itemize} \end{remark*}